📞 437-747-7823

 Lawn-to-Garden Transition Zones

-We treat the 1–3 metre band where mowed lawn meets garden borders, shrub bases, and naturalized areas.
+We apply Yard Shield™ to the 1–3 metre band where mowed lawn meets garden borders, shrub bases, and naturalized areas.
 This is where approximately 80% of tick encounters in residential yards occur.

 Wood and Fence Lines